SIGBED-SIGSOFT Frank Anger Memorial Award 2022Call for Applications

 - A support letter from the student’s research advisor, confirming that the student is in good standing and is pursuing the research described in the proposal.
 Additional comments on the student’s capabilities and potential in cross-disciplinary research between embedded systems and software engineering are recommended.

 The application should be submitted in an email to Nan Guan (firstname.lastname@example.org) with the subject “Application for ACM SIGBED Frank Anger Memorial Award 2022”.
 The email should include the CV, the research synopsis, and the research proposal as a single pdf file, and it should contain the name and email address of the applicant’s research advisor.
 The applicant’s research advisor should send the support letter directly to the chair of the award selection committee, in an email with the same subject.

 To ensure full consideration, please submit your application by:

 However, applications may be accepted until a final decision is made.

 The winner of the SIGBED Frank Anger Memorial Award will be selected by an award selection committee based on the student’s research record and relevance to the cross-disciplinary spirit of the award.
-The award will be recognized by the ACM SIGBED Chair at the ESWEEK 2021 virtual conferences.
+The award will be announced on the SIGBED Website.
 The award consists of a certificate and up to $2,000 to cover the student’s expenses to attend the chosen SIGSOFT conference during the following year.
 Funding for the award is provided by ACM SIGBED.